 I was mainly inspired by the influence the Mediterranean has on the collection.
 I tried to include as many flavours from that region as possible.
 Citrus fruits, herbs and alcohols traditional to that area were all included.
 I wanted the drinks to evoke the long warm summer nights and easy atmosphere of places like Spain, Italy and France.
 I also thought the colours that the brand uses were very beautiful, so I tried to emulate them in the drinks.

-Can you talk us through the 2 drinks?
+Talk us through the 2 drinks

 For the cocktail I remembered you mentioning oranges both in terms of the colour and fruit.
 I knew that Tanqueray made a delicious Seville orange gin.
 I then had a think about what paired well with orange and found that rosemary was a lovely combination, so I created syrup flavoured with fresh rosemary that grows in my garden.